Island Hopping in Greece: How to Get the Most for Your Money

 When it comes to islands hopping in Greece, the most obvious option is to use the ferries.
 At first glance, the ferries seem like the easiest and most affordable option to get around.

-The ferries, even the fast ones that I took, also take quite a while.
-As I mentioned earlier my respective rides were 4 hours and 3 hours.
+The ferries, even the fast ones, can sometimes take a few hours.
+Especially if they are not direct.
 No, it’s not the end of the world but that still ends up being half a day when you also consider that you need to get to the Port an hour early at least.
 Sometimes even earlier if you book your ticket online and need it printed (which has to be done at the respective ferry office and comes with a small printing fee of 1-2 euro).

 Island Hopping in Greece: Flights

 Another way to experience islands hopping in Greece is by flying between the islands.
-As can be expected, flying around the Greek islands is pricier than the ferry.
+As can be expected, flying around the Greek islands tends to be pricier than the ferry.
 However, flying does have the added advantage of being much faster and perhaps even easier.

 Island Hopping in Greece: Sailing

-The tour I did was 10 days (starting and ending in Santorini) and we visited 7 islands along the way.
+The first time I visited Greece, back in 2019, I was invited on a press trip to do a sailing tour.
+I spent a few weeks exploring the islands on my own by ferry before I joined a 10-day sailing tour through the Cyclades.
+We started and ended in Santorini and visited 7 islands along the way.
 We got to spend at least half a day on each island which, at first, I worried wouldn’t be enough time but it actually ended up being perfect.
 Being able to experience so many different islands allowed me to experience more and see the differences between them.

 Tiny Iraklia and Schinoussa were absolutely adorable.
 I never would have through to go to either on my own and I loved how non-touristic they were.
 As such, prices were much more reasonable as well which I definitely appreciated.
 Both islands were tiny with not much going on, so they made the perfect place to spend half a day enjoying the pristine local beach before grabbing a meal and drinks at a local taverna.